ellet0/ellet0/README.md

 <img src="https://github-readme-stats-sigma-five.vercel.app/api?username=ahmedhnewa" height="165" />

 <br><br>
-<p>Some languages I don't use them, for example I don't use Ruby, it is included in my flutter projects by default and I have't even see it</p>
+<p>Some languages I don't use, for example, I don't use Ruby, it is included in my Flutter projects by default and I haven't even seen it</p>